Close Menu

 Gavel_Steth

-The question often arises regarding whether comparative fault applies in a case for medical malpractice.
-After all, how could a patient be responsible for causing a medical error?
 The legal concepts are complicated, so you should consult with a Florida medical malpractice lawyer on the details.
 However, you should read on for some important information that may affect your rights.

-Overview of Comparative Fault in Medical Malpractice Claims: When a health care provider makes a medical error and causes harm to a patient, the victim can recover compensation in a medical malpractice claim.
-The key to success is proving that the practitioner deviated from the acceptable standard of care in the medical field, which is based upon how a reasonably careful provider would have treated the patient under the same circumstances and in the same or similar field.
+• The practitioner deviated from the acceptable, established standard of care in the medical field.
+This standard of care is based upon how a reasonably careful provider would have treated the patient under the same circumstances and in the same or similar field.

 • Stating false medical information, such as leaving out a key medical condition or an allergy